Reshiro/ip/docs/README.md

 3. **Find** a task using `find <search_term>`

 4. Set a **Priority** for a task using `priority <task_number> <priority>` It's up to you to determine a priority scale!
+YoChan accepts negative numbers here.

 5. Once you're done using the app, just enter `bye` and YoChan will save all of the tasks in your list!
 The next time you open up the app, everything will be there 🦭.

 > Tip: you can use the list command to find task numbers!
+> Tip: YoChan is too lazy to deal with extra arguments!